 Leaning on your personal relationships and professional network will help you find a job more quickly.
 It is recommended that you travel to Portugal at least once to try to understand the culture better.
 The national language is Portuguese, so English speakers should make sure they either know the language or are willing to learn it.

 For foreigners, using recruiting websites and job boards is a great first step to beginning the process of marketing yourself to potential employers.
 Most importantly, the CV is the focal point of the job application, so tailor your application materials to what potential employers are expecting.
 Be sure to also hone in on your skills.

 As an employer in Portugal, remember that non-EU citizens will almost always need a work permit in order for their visa application to be approved.
 You will need to provide your future employee with all of the correct information about their work permit, as well as the right information for them to work in Portugal.

 Also, you will need to obtain (and later, give) the Portuguese Labor Authorities copies of the employees work contract, as well as help workers enroll in social security.

 Companies of all sizes want to hire employees in Portugal, but don’t know how to navigate the visa process.
 Via makes hiring Portuguese talent and building your global team seamless.
 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity abroad, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity abroad, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors across borders with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.